<< <%SKIN-STRTRANS-SYNTOC%> >>

 The program is used for basic bookkeeping and accounting, primarily for charitable organizations (including churches) in Canada, the U.S.A., and elsewhere.
 It features fully automatic fund accounting for those organizations that need it.

 If you also need to track your donors and donations and issue charitable receipts, we would invite you to consider our companion DONATION software program.
 Of course, ACCOUNTS can also be used without DONATION, if you do not need that sort of donor and donation tracking and receipting, or if you have another solution for that aspect of your operations that you are happy with.
 DONATION and ACCOUNTS can interact through the Bank Deposits feature in DONATION (though not in its free Lite version).
 That feature allows you to specify which donations are part of a bank deposit, then export that as a summary transaction (summarized by donation category / income account) and import it into ACCOUNTS.

-There are two main versions of ACCOUNTS - the regular full (Standalone) version, and the Network versions.
+There are two main versions of ACCOUNTS - the regular full (Standalone) version, and the Local Network Versions.